justcoded/web-starter-kit/README.md

 ## Overview

-Web Starter Kit is an opinionated boilerplate for web development.
+Web Starter Kit (WSK) - is an opinionated boilerplate for web development.
 Tools for building a great experience across many devices.
 A solid starting point for both professionals and newcomers to the industry.

 ## Table of Contents
 1. [Browser Support](#browser-support)